odan/odan.github.io/_posts/2017-01-07-basic-crud-operations-with-pdo.md

 SELECT id FROM users WHERE id IN('1','2','3','''',NULL,'string','123.456','1','0')
 ```

-Other solutions to create a IN clause:
+Other solutions to create IN clauses:

 * [PHP PDO Prepared Statements to Prevent SQL Injection](https://websitebeaver.com/php-pdo-prepared-statements-to-prevent-sql-injection#where-in-array)